Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations

 The form of the equations learned by the PEM-UDE method is given by:

-The loss function used to train this PEM-UDE combination is the same as \ref{eq:genloss} to demonstrate the robustness of the system to a poorly observed state.
-If it is known \textit{a priori} that the observations of a state are corrupted to that degree, it could be worth modifying the loss specified in \ref{eq:genloss} to weight the error in this state less during training or to drop the observations altogether.
-As shown in the next section, the PEM-UDE training method can recover dynamics even when some states are completely hidden, provided the initial guess of their dynamics is sufficiently accurate.
+The loss function used to train this PEM-UDE combination is the same as Eq.~\eqref{eq:genloss}, to test the robustness of the system to a poorly observed state.
+If it is known \textit{a priori} that the observations of a state are corrupted to that degree, it could be worth modifying the loss in Eq.~\eqref{eq:genloss} to weight the error in this state less during training, or to drop the observations altogether.
+As shown in the previous section, the PEM-UDE training method can recover dynamics even when some states are completely hidden, provided the initial guess of their dynamics is sufficiently accurate.